alcrene/expand-latex-macros/README.md

     Just like when compiling with LaTeX, your `*-private.sty` file must be findable from the directory where the command is *executed*.

+# Provided commands

+This package provides the following command-line functions.
+Type `[function name] --help` for usage instructions.

+  - `expand-latex-macros`: Replace personal macros by their definition.
+  - `convert-to-cmyk`: Convert figures to CMYK color space.
+  - `rename-figures`: Rename figures to the journal specifications.

+To tie everything into a single automated procedure, have a look at the provided [example script](./example/prepare_final_latex.sh).

 # Limitations

   - Commands with default arguments are not supported.